 The following students were selected for the fellowship:

 - Jackie Bialo, Department of Counseling and Psychological Services

 - Moriah Kearny, Department of Counseling and Psychological Services

-- Daniel Lane, Department of Early Childhood Education
+- Daniel Lane, Department of Early Childhood and Elementary Education

 - Martha Donovan, Department of Educational Policy Studies

 - Johari Harris, Department of Educational Psychology and Special Education

 - Ellen Litkowski, Department of Educational Psychology and Special Education

 - Susan Basile, Department of Kinesiology and Health

 - Ji Shin, Department of Middle-Secondary Education and Instructional Technology